An Overview of Basic Techniques for Traditional Chinese Massage Therapy

 - Joint Manipulation – This technique includes rotating, pulling, abducing, and adducting actions along the axis of particular body parts to increase the range of joint motion and promote flexibility of the limbs and spine.

 The above is an overview of the common techniques that might be used in Chinese massage.
 Specific force, frequency, moving direction, and duration will vary depending on the client’s needs and the practitioner’s massage plan.

 How Can I Become a Massage Therapist?

 A proficient massage therapist must undergo extensive training and practice to master a variety of massage techniques.
-At Fremont College, you can train to become an effective and skilled massage therapist in as little as nine months.
+At Fremont University, you can train to become an effective and skilled massage therapist in as little as nine months.
 Our Massage Therapy program offers students a variety of opportunities to practice a variety of massage techniques in the real world by attending sporting events throughout Southern California.
 Our extensive training program helps students obtain the required practice hours to apply for Massage Therapy Certification and start their career in this rewarding field.
 For more information, speak with one of our knowledgeable mentors today.